 Explore Morcos Key's Work

-The designers of Morcos Key—Wael Morcos and Jon Key—have explored two important topics as RAND artists-in-residence: reimagining the U.S. workforce development system and how the world's refugees rely on digital technology.
+The designers of Morcos Key—Wael Morcos and Jonathan Key—explored three important topics as RAND artists-in-residence: reimagining the U.S. workforce development system, how the world's refugees rely on digital technology, and understanding how stress can become toxic to a community over generations.

 Photo courtesy of Morcos Key